kenbot/yowchurch/README.md

 Church encoding workshop for YOW Lambda Jam 2016
 =======================

-First, install [cabal](https://www.haskell.org/cabal/) from the site, or with `brew install cabal` or whatever.
+First, install [cabal](https://www.haskell.org/cabal/) from the site, or with `brew install cabal-install` or whatever.
+Next, run `cabal update` to get the latest list of packages.

 Then, clone this repo and you should be ready to go.

 `cabal run` will run the tests, which assess your answers.
+If `cabal run` complains about missing dependencies, you may need to run `cabal install --dependencies-only`.

 Ex 1: Church booleans